-In 1935, three-quarters of a century ago, a group of forward-thinking Iowans formed what was just the fifth American Civil Liberties Union affiliate in the country.
+In 1935, a group of forward-thinking Iowans formed what was just the fifth American Civil Liberties Union affiliate in the country.

 The only other ACLU state affiliates were based in urban centers: Boston, Baltimore, Los Angeles, and San Francisco.